mydaytrip/partner-api/source/includes/introduction.md

 ## About Daytrip

-With Daytrip, you can offer your clients private car transfers in 130+ countries across 6 continents through our network of 9000+ English-speaking drivers.
-You can learn more about what we do [here](https://drive.google.com/file/d/1qCAgEbh1XgfpfOSP7XeawQX66nabRFbf/view).
+We make traveling between cities easy.
+With Daytrip, you can offer your clients private car transfers in 130+ countries across 6 continents through our network of over 10,000+ English-speaking drivers.
+You can learn more about what we do in our [B2B booklet](https://drive.google.com/file/d/1U06-qDCHWfGKtbBVPfgaiu6FGGwbQQpc/view) or [B2B partner page](https://partners.daytrip.com/).

 ## Daytrip Partner API